joinpursuit/9-1-module-three-assessment/README.md

 This challenge is designed to assess the React skills you have developed so far.

 There are 7 features that need to be created.
-Each completed feature (passes all the tests) will be worth 1 point.
+Each completed feature will be worth 1 point.

 A minium of 5 points must be attained in order to pass this assessmemt.

-You may receive partial credit (0.5 points) for code that is close to passing the tests, but does not pass all the tests.
+You may receive partial credit (0.5 points) for code that is close to completing the feature.

-If you have gotten all the tests passing, you are strongly encouraged to work on the CSS/overall appearance of the app and add additional features.
+If you have completed the instructions below, you are strongly encouraged to work on the CSS/overall appearance of the app and add additional features.
 A nice project has the potential to be something you could add to your portfolio.

 ## Assessment Setup